Sintrop/regeneration-credit/docs-site/docs/contracts/RegeneratorRules.md

 ```

 A mapping to track if a regenerator is an "impact regenerator" (has successfully
-completed at least treee inspections).
+completed at least one inspections).

 ### areaPhoto